shrividya-subramaniam/Research-Paper-Summarizer-For-Different-Personas-Using-LangChain-and-RAG/README.md

 **2. Time-Saving**: Quickly extracting relevant information from lengthy research papers, allowing users to grasp core concepts without reading the entire document.

-**3. Enhanced Understanding**: Presenting information in a way that resonates with a user's background, making complex topics more accessible.
+**3. Enhanced Understanding**: Presenting information in a way that resonates with a user's background, making complex topics easier to comprehend.

 **4. Quality Assurance**: Including an evaluation mechanism to provide feedback on the summary quality, helping users refine their understanding or further explore specific aspects.